dnndev/xmp-docs/views.md

 - **HeaderTemplate** — HTML rendered once at the top of the list (table headers, section titles)
 - **ItemTemplate** — HTML rendered for each record (this is the main one)
-- **AlternatingItemTemplate** — Optional alternate layout for even-numbered records (useful for striped rows)
+- **AlternatingItemTemplate** — Optional alternate layout for even-numbered records (useful for striped rows - though CSS is often a better choice for purely appearance differences)
 - **FooterTemplate** — HTML rendered once at the bottom of the list
 - **NoItemsTemplate** — HTML displayed when the data command returns no records (an "empty state" message)